lisaychuang/lisaychuang.github.io/_posts/2017-06-26-my_first_ruby_cli_gem_travel-inspiration.markdown

 First step to creating a Ruby gem is, well, learning how to create a Ruby Gem!
 A quick Google search returns over 1million results!

-In Avi's video walkthrough, he mentioned we can use Budler to create a gem.
-Following the [Budler guide](https://bundler.io/v1.14/guides/creating_gem.html), I created a Ruby gem:
+In Avi's video walkthrough, he mentioned we can use Bundler to create a gem.
+Following the [Bundler guide](https://bundler.io/v1.14/guides/creating_gem.html), I created a Ruby gem:

 ```bundle gem travel_inspiration```